ethankruse/kepler_orrery/README.md

 * `glob`

-To create the movie or gif from the output series of png files however, ffmpeg must also be installed to run the *.sh files.
+To create the movie or gif from the output series of png files however, `ffmpeg` must also be installed to run the `*.sh` files.

-All appropriate settings for the movie creation are listed at the top of orrery.py and should be documented.
+All appropriate settings for the movie creation are listed at the top of `orrery.py` and should be documented.

-The movie should be recreated with the default settings by running
+The movie can be recreated with the default settings by running

 `python orrery.py`